 The NAO's guidance requires us to carry out work to identify whether or not a risk to the Value for Money conclusion exists.
-Risk, in the context of our work, is the risk that we come to an incorrect conclusion rather than the risk of the arrangements in place at the Authority being inadequate.
-In our Audit Strategy Memorandum, we reported that we had not identified any significant value for money audit risks.
-We kept this under review throughout our audit and were satisfied that there were no significant risks apparent.
+Risk, in the context of our work, is the risk that we come to an incorrect conclusion rather than the risk of the arrangements in place at the Corporation being inadequate.
+In our Audit Strategy Memorandum, we reported that we had identified two significant audit risks.
+The work we carried out in relation to the significant risk is outlined below.

-OTHER REPORTING RESPONSIBILITIES 4.
+OTHER REPORTING RESPONSIBILITIES